Casablanca Fan Company: Innovations

 In 1990, Casablanca introduced their second computerized ceiling fan control, called Comfort•Touch.
 Comfort•Touch was the first ceiling fan control system to utilize a radio frequency remote transmitter (previous handheld remote systems offered by other manufacturers used infrared transmitters, much like a TV remote.)
 It was also the first ceiling fan control system to integrate an LCD display into the user interface (transmitter).
 The Comfort•Touch control was handheld, though it included a bracket for mounting to a wall.
-Comfort•Touch retained all of the settings and programs included with Inteli•Touch, with the exception of Fan-Minder, which was replaced with thermostatic control, allowing for the fan speed to be adjusted automatically corresponding to room temperature, and a "winter mode" was added, which operates the fan at its lowest speed in updraft mode, but with ten-second "bursts" of a higher speed every ten minutes in order to more effectively break up heat stratification at the ceiling.
+Comfort•Touch retained all of the settings and programs included with Inteli•Touch, with the exception of Fan-Minder, which was replaced with thermostatic control, allowing for the fan speed to be adjusted automatically corresponding to room temperature, and a "winter mode" was added, which operates the fan at its lowest speed in updraft mode, but with ten-second "bursts" of a higher speed every ten minutes in order to more effectively break up heat stratification at the ceiling with the ceiling fan.
 Like Inteli•Touch, the system included a PC board inside the fan's housing.
 In addition to the microcomputer in the fan itself, Comfort•Touch utilized a second microcomputer in the remote transmitter.
 The system was discontinued in 2002 and replaced by Advan-Touch.
+The motor housing uses the microcomputer with piezoelectric buzzer to indicates command.

+In 1993, the existing W-11 and W-12 Inteli-Touch controls were replaced with the W-31 and W-32 series Inteli-Touch, which included modernized wall control, featuring grey push-button controls rather than the flick switches, the upgrading of the internal PC board, and a new reverse button, which would reverse the fan, rather than the existing method of pressing down the fan and light switches at the same time.